 YOUPSA works within the existing school structures.
-We support 6 disadvantaged schools in the remote rural Chalumna area, Buffalo City Metro in the Eastern Cape Province, South Africa, impacting over 2,000 students and their communities, 6 school principals, 85 teachers and 30 members of 6 School Governing Bodies.
-Children in our rural areas experience extremely broken circumstances and are surrounded by numerous stressors that make it difficult for them to learn and thrive.
+We support 4 disadvantaged schools in the rural Gamtoos Valley area, one hour northwest of Port Elizabeth in the Eastern Cape Province, South Africa, impacting over 900 students and their communities, 4 school principals, 37 teachers and 25 members of 4 School Governing Bodies.
+Children in this rural area experience extremely broken circumstances and are surrounded by numerous stressors that make it difficult for them to learn and thrive.
 These adversities affect their ability to engage with the world, make healthy life choices and be successful.
 YOUPSA helps them navigate these challenges to their education and flourish.

 Youth and Community

 YOUPSA supports youth, educators and families to find a sense of purpose and optimism for their future.
 Vibrant and positively inclined youth bring about harmonious families and healthy communities that definitely set a strong basis for peace, inspiration and prosperity.

 Partnering with the poor rural schools we deliver a wide range of programmes that include Creative Youth and Teacher Empowerment workshops, unfolding creativity, leadership and communication skills, advanced learning techniques; mindfulness training, stress reduction and much more.